 Regional differences can be huge.
 Volendam is where the most famous pointed white women's bonnets come from, for instance, whereas in other villages, like Urk, they wear veil-like hats.
 As well as regional differences, each person was likely to have also had variations for specific reasons.

 There were different places and times of the year for wearing particular clothes: there were costume changes for transitional moments, such as birth, baptism, marriage and death.
 Mourning was also a reason for a distinctive costume, which people wore for a lengthy period after the death of a loved one.

 When changing their dress code for specific occasions, the Dutch tended not to change their entire outfit, but rather, they altered some of the outer accessories: women often had rough aprons and outdoor bonnets for work and smarter, more elegant aprons and dressy bonnets for shopping and visiting people.
 The most elegant Dutch outfits were worn for special occasions such as weddings and for going to church on Sundays.

 Try on a traditional Dutch outfit

-Something to bookmark for when the coronavirus chaos is behind us: on Herengracht in the centre of Amsterdam, you can visit the Dutch Costume Museum, and gain insight into the history of Dutch traditional costumes in about an hour.
+Something to add to your bucket list: on the Herengracht in the centre of Amsterdam, you can visit the Dutch Costume Museum, and gain insight into the history of Dutch traditional costumes in about an hour.